-- This study aims to advance the generalisation of SV-error SV error assessment methods in fluvial settings by testing its 5 impact on the quantification of lateral migration using a surficial metric: the channel polygon method (Fig. 1b).
-The latter consists in the extraction of eroded, deposited, and eroded then deposited surfaces -from overlaid diachronic channels.
-SV-error SV error is assessed on two diachronic orthophotos of the lower Bruche (i.e., a mid-sized tributary of the Rhine), by spatial interpolation (Lea and Legleiter, 2016) based on an independent set of ground control points (Hughes et al., 2006).
-The main novelty of our approach is running Monte-Carlo Monte Carlo (MC) simulations (Metropolis and Ulam, 1949) to propagate - 10 the geometric error in measurements of eroded and/or deposited surfaces.
-This eventually allows computing the uncertainty associated to each surficial changes, on to which a threshold is applied to detect unsignificant non-significant planform changes.
-More specifically, this study tests three hypotheses in the fluvial context: (1) orthophotos are affected by a local significant SV error; (2) SV-error SV error highly affects the variability of MC simulated measurements of eroded and/or deposited surfaces; and (3) the uncertainty of surficial changes depends on their magnitude.
-This work also - 15 evaluates the effectiveness of MC simulations in measuring fluvially eroded and/or deposited surfaces and assessing their significance.
+This study aims to advance the generalisation of SV-error assessment methods in fluvial settings by testing its impact on the quantification of lateral migration using a surficial metric: the channel polygon method (Fig. 1b).
+The latter consists in the extraction of eroded, deposited and eroded then deposited surfaces, from overlaid diachronic channels.
+SV-error is assessed on two diachronic orthophotos of the lower Bruche (i.e., a mid-sized tributary of the Rhine), by spatial interpolation (Lea and Legleiter, 2016) based on an independent set of ground control points (Hughes et al., 2006).
+The main novelty of our approach is running Monte-Carlo (MC) simulations (Metropolis and Ulam, 1949) to propagate the geometric error in measurements of eroded and/or deposited surfaces.
+This eventually allows computing the uncertainty associated to each surficial changes, on which a threshold is applied to detect unsignificant planform changes.

+More specifically, this study tests three hypotheses in the fluvial context: (1) orthophotos are affected by a local significant SV-error; (2) SV-error highly affects the variability of MC simulated measurements of eroded and/or deposited surfaces; and (3) uncertainty of surficial changes depends on their magnitude.
+This work also evaluates the effectiveness of MC simulations in measuring fluvially eroded and/or deposited surfaces and assessing their significance.

-2 Study area
+10 2 Study area

 Located in the easternmost France (Alsace), the Bruche river is a western, mid-sized tributary of the Rhine with a drainage area of about 730 km2.
 The 80 km long river firstly drains the eastern flank of the Vosges Massif before debouching into the Upper Rhine Graben (Fig. 2a).
 Although highly impacted by human activities (levee/canal construction, channelisation, artificial cutoffs), this alluvial river is known to have been laterally active over historical times (Maire, 1966; Payraudeau et al., 2010; Schmitt et al., 2007).
 This is especially true in its lowermost reach where it flows through the Strasbourg urban area (Fig. 2a), raising important management issues (Payraudeau et al., 2008; Skupinski et al., 2009).
-Our test site is a 6 km long wandering reach located a few kilometres upstream of the III confluence: the river freely meanders within its Holocene floodplain and locally erodes Late Pleistocene terraces deposits of the lower Bruche about 2 km from its confluence as well (Fig. 2a; Maire, 1966).
-In this reach, the Bruche has a 20 m wide mean active channel and a mean slope of 1‰.
+Our test site is a 6 km long wandering reach located a few kilometres upstream of the Ill confluence: the river freely meanders within its Holocene floodplain and locally erodes Late Pleistocene terraces deposits of the lower Bruche about 2 km from its confluence as well (Fig. 2a; Maire, 1966).
+In this reach, the Bruche has a 20 m wide mean active channel and a mean slope of 1%.
 Elevation of the river banks decreases from 146 to 142 m above the sea level.
-The daily two-year (Q2) and ten-year (Q10) peak flow discharges amount to 71 m3/s and 126 m3/s, respectively, for the period 1965-2018.
-The specific stream power is estimated as 30-35 at the Q2 discharge roughly amounts to 27 W/m2.
+The daily two-year (Q_2) and ten-year (Q{10}) peak flow discharges amount to 71 m3/s and 126 m3/s, respectively, for the period 1965-2018.
+The specific stream power is estimated as 30-35 W/m2.